McKenney, Virginia: History

 McKenney is located along a former railroad mainline.
 The Richmond, Petersburg and Carolina Railroad, passing through McKenney from Petersburg, Virginia to Ridgeway Junction (today Norlina, North Carolina), was completed in 1900, at which point it was merged into the Seaboard Air Line (SAL).
-By 1914, the population of McKenney was estimate by the railroad to be somewhere around 300.
-The line (dubbed the "S-line" after later mergers) continued to operate until the 1980s, and today McKenney is along the abandoned portion of the CSX Norlina Subdivision.
+By 1914, the population of McKenney was estimated by the railroad to be about 300.

+This line (dubbed the "S-line" after later mergers) continued to operate until the 1980s and was then abandoned by the CSX Norlina Subdivision.
+Today McKenney is isolated by this abandonment.

 Montrose, the Sappony Church, and Zehmer Farm are listed on the National Register of Historic Places.
 Near McKenney is a historical marker, erected by the Virginia Department of Conservation and Historic Resources in 1986, honoring the achievements of educator Sallie Jones Atkinson.

 Geography

 McKenney is located in southwestern Dinwiddie County at 36.983307°N 77.718810°W (36.983307, −77.718810).
-U.S. Route 1 passes through the southeast side of town, and Interstate 85 passes just southeast of the city limits, with access from Exit 42.
+U.S. Route 1 passes through the southeastern side of town, and Interstate 85 passes just southeast of the city limits, with access from Exit 42.
 Via either highway it is 26 mi northeast to Petersburg and 30 mi southwest to South Hill.
 Virginia State Route 40 passes through the center of town, leading east 18 mi to Stony Creek and northwest 20 mi to Blackstone.

 According to the United States Census Bureau, McKenney has a total area of 2.4 sqkm, all land.